 - 4 ripe yellow peaches*

-- Scant 1/2 cup white whole wheat flour
+- Scant ½ cup white whole wheat flour or regular whole wheat flour

 - pinch of salt